paulAlexSerban/prj--trillo--all-in-one-booking-app/README.md

 ## Used Front-end Concepts

+- SVG icons are implemented according to best practices
 - Flexbox Layout implemented
+- Component-based development
+- '7-1 Sass Architecture' folder structure adapted as per project requirements
+- BEM for CSS class naming convention and architecture
+- DRY coding principles
+### Concepts
+#### SVG icons vs Font icons
+  > - icon fonts is just a hack to display icons, which are like images using
+  > - icon fonts fail more frequently that we are used to and display only a black square
+  > - screen readers fail to read icon-fonts

+### Flexbox Layout
   > - makes it easy to align elements to one another, in different directions and orders
   > - the main idea is to give the container the ability to expand and shrink element to best use all available space
   > - flexbox replaces float layouts, using less, and more readable logical code
   > - flexbox can be easily used for one-dimensional layouts
-- Component-based development
-- '7-1 Sass Architecture' folder structure adapted as per project requirements
-- BEM for CSS class naming convention and architecture
-- DRY coding principles

 ## Closely followed the pillars of GOOD HTML and CSS